• Agents

 GitHub has acknowledged prompt injection as a known challenge for AI assistants that process untrusted content.
 No complete fix exists at the LLM layer today.
 The defenses are in behavior: what you ask Copilot to do with untrusted input, what access the session has, and how you think about code review with AI.

 You don't need to stop using Copilot.
-You do need to use it differently when you're working with external contributions.
+You do need to think differently about external content in your context window.

 1. Update GitHub Copilot.
-The image-rendering fix was deployed server-side by GitHub on August 14, 2025.
-If you're using Copilot Chat in the browser or in a recent IDE extension, you have the fix.
-Make sure your IDE extensions (VS Code, JetBrains, etc.) are current.
+GitHub deployed the fix server-side on August 14, 2025.
+If you're on a recent version of Copilot Chat (browser or IDE extension), you have it.
+Check your IDE extensions (VS Code, JetBrains, etc.) are current — older versions may not have the image-rendering restrictions.

 gh pr view <PR-number> --json body -q .body | cat -A